jloughry/CV/README.md

 ### Concept
 Trying something different here, let's make two files: a long-form CV with all the details and a short-form résumé that just puts the exciting stuff on a single page.
-Right now they are two separate LaTeX files, but some day I want to combine them into one source file that generates both PDFs and contains no redundant information.
+Both are generated from a single LaTeX source file.

+It's not straightforward to pass parameters to a LaTeX document to accomplish something like conditional compilation in C.  Here we use the most reliable technique, where the LaTeX source file unconditionally `\input`s a file that is dynamically created by the `makefile` just before it's needed.

 #### Résumé
 The résumé is a single page and not very full at that.
 It shows the bare minimum information a